lyndon025/playtested/src/content/article/legacy/2023-02-26-a-sluggish-early-access-lift-off--full-review---kerbal-space-program-2.md

 ## Pros

-## +A highly educational game about real-life spacecraft physics
+- A highly educational game about real-life spacecraft physics

-## +Highly accurate simulation of space orbits
+- Highly accurate simulation of space orbits

-## +A good foundation is laid for future content
+- A good foundation is laid for future content

 ## Cons

--Missing even the core features from the first game
+- Missing even the core features from the first game

--All the added features like multiplayer are not yet present
+- All the added features like multiplayer are not yet present

--No modding support yet
+- No modding support yet

--$50 for an Early Access without much starting content is too much
+- $50 for an Early Access without much starting content is too much

-Is it a decent follow-up?
+## Is it a decent follow-up?

 That question is a tall order.
 The first game, even while still in the Early Access stages, was already well received consistently up to its release and post-release.
 In addition, similar games have come out since the first game that improved this simulator genre a lot like Juno: New Origins (Formerly Simple Rockets 2).